Resolution (metre): In Latin

 "What am I to do?
 Where can I now so suddenly find money for this man, wretched that I am?"

 Certain restrictions apply, however.
 One restriction, known as Ritschl's law, is that the two resolved syllables should belong to the same word, unless the first word is a monosyllable.
 Thus faciam or cōnsilium or quid agitur? are all acceptable, but captus amōre would be unusual.
 (But captus amōre is acceptable in dactylic verse, e.g. Ovid Met.
 6.465.)

 Another restriction of iambo-trochaic verse, called the Hermann-Lachman law, is that the two short syllables of a resolution should not be the last two syllables of a word; thus phrases like omnibus illīs or omnibus amīcis are almost never found in iambic-trochaic metres (although omnibus illīs is acceptable in dactylic or anapaestic verse).
 This rule does not apply so strictly in Greek, where a tribrach-shaped word like ἄδικον can sometimes occur with the second and third syllable in a single element.

 A possible reason for these restrictions is that in Plautus and Terence's verse iambic and trochaic poetry there is a strong tendency for the word accent to coincide with the beginning of a long elements in the verse, especially in the 2nd, 3rd, and 4th feet of an iambic senarius.
 A word with three short syllables like facere is always placed so that the first syllable coincides with a long element.
 A dactylic word like omnibus does sometimes occur, but only in the first foot of a line, where metrical licence is sometimes allowed.

 Wherever there is resolution in Roman comedy (but not in later Latin), it is often possible also to find a phenomenon called "iambic shortening" or brevis brevians, whereby the second syllable of a resolved pair counts as short even though it is theoretically long, e.g. recēns nātum (with short -cēns) or volō scīre (with shortened -lo).

 In dactylic verse, such as the dactylic hexameter, resolution is not usually allowed, although in two or three places Ennius resolves the first element of a line.
 In anapaestic verse either the first or the second half of the foot may be resolved, so that an anapaestic foot can be u u –, – –, – u u, or (in comedy but not usually in more serious poetry) u u u u.

-Another meter in which resolution is very common is the galliambic, used in Catullus poem 63 (see Galliambic verse).
+Another metre in which resolution is very common is the galliambic, used in Catullus poem 63 (see Galliambic verse).